Much quicker than growing from grass seed, sod will give you that gorgeous green lawn instantly as long it is cared for properly.

 - Spread 2 inches of finished compost, and add 2 – 3 inches of sand to improve drainage if you have clay-type soil.

 - Perform a soil test to determine the right type of starter fertilizer to use, and then add lime if needed.
+Are you aware of the importance of soil testing?

 - Unroll the first roll of sod and make sure that it’s flat against the soil underneath it with no air pockets.
 Continue unrolling and laying the other rolls of sod, and again ensure that you don’t walk on it.